MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/analysis_modules.rst

 ..
 Note::

-   For now, parallelization has only been added to :class:`MDAnalysis.analysis.RMS.RMSD`, but by release 3.0 version it will be introduced to all subclasses that can support it.
+   For now, parallelization has only been added to :class:`MDAnalysis.analysis.rms.RMSD`, but by release 3.0 version it will be introduced to all subclasses that can support it.

 In order to use that feature, simply add ``backend='multiprocessing'`` to your